Quality, Clinical Practice Guidelines and Medical Necessity

-Perennial Advantage Strive (HMO I-SNP) and Perennial Advantage Concierge (HMO C-SNP) from Perennial Advantage are designed to meet the needs of our members and health care partners.
-In addition, we strive to meet the highest quality and safety standards.
-We follow standards developed by the National Committee for Quality Assurance (NCQA) to reach this goal.
+Perennial Advantage Strive (HMO I-SNP), Perennial Advantage Concierge (HMO C-SNP), and Perennial Advantage Freedom (HMO) from Perennial Advantage are designed to meet the needs of our members in collaboration with health care partners.
+We strive to meet the highest quality and safety standards while ensuring efficient and cost-effective care is delivered.

-For more information about the Perennial Advantage Quality program, please call Member Services.
+For more information about the Perennial Advantage Quality Program, please call Member Services.
 Calls to this number are free.

 Clinical Practice Guidelines

-The following clinical practice guidelines are intended to support our health care team and serve as resources to ensure our providers have the most up to date, evidence based information recommended by nationally recognized organizations.
+The following clinical practice guidelines are intended to support our health care team and serve as resources to ensure our providers have the most up to date, evidence-based information recommended by nationally recognized organizations.
 AMDA – The Society for Post-Acute and Long-Term Care Medicine – This is the standard care process in the post-acute and long-term care (PA/LTC) setting.

-- COPD: Global Strategy for the Diagnosis, Management and Prevention of COPD.
+- COPD: Global Strategy for the Diagnosis, Management and Prevention of COPD

-- Diabetes: Standards of Medical Care in Diabetes – 2021 with a particular focus on chapter 12: Older Adults.
+- Diabetes: Standards of Medical Care in Diabetes – 2021 with a particular focus on chapter 12: Older Adults

 - Heart Failure: 2017 focused update of the 2013 Guidelines for the Management of Heart Failure

-- Hypertension: ACC and American Heart Association (AHA) guidelines for the detection, prevention, management and treatment of high blood pressure.
+- Hypertension: ACC and American Heart Association (AHA) guidelines for the detection, prevention, management, and treatment of high blood pressure

 - Osteoporosis: 2020 Clinical Practice Guidelines for Postmenopausal Osteoporosis